 Can Chickens Eat Apples?

 Apples are a popular fruit from the Malus domestica tree.
 They’re known for their round shape, crisp texture, and sweet-tart flavor.
-Do Chickens Eat Apples?
+So, Do Chickens Eat Apples?

 Chickens can eat apples safely.
 Apple are nutritious and tasty for chickens, providing vitamins, minerals, and fiber.
 Apples can be a healthy addition to a chicken’s diet, they should be given in moderation as treats, not as a primary food source.